Nate Colbert: Professional career

 Colbert's best day in the majors was August 1, 1972, when he hit five home runs—matching Musial's record from 1954—and drove in 13 runs in a doubleheader, breaking the record of 11 RBIs, set previously by Earl Averill (1930), Jim Tabor (1939), and Boog Powell (1966).
 Colbert's 22 total bases also broke another doubleheader record by Musial.
 This helped the Padres sweep the Atlanta Braves, 9–0 and 11–7.
 Colbert hit 38 homers in 1972, matching his total from 1970, and batted .250 with a .508 slugging percentage and 111 RBIs, helping him finish eighth in voting for the NL Most Valuable Player Award.
 He finished second only to the Cincinnati Reds' Johnny Bench (40) in home runs that year.
 Colbert's RBIs also set a major-league record for driving in the highest percentage of his team's runs (22.75%).
 None of his teammates had as many as 50 that year, as the team scored a league-worst 3.19 runs per game.
 He was selected to the 1972 MLB All-Star Game, and scored the winning run in the tenth inning.
 In 1973, he had career-highs in batting average (.270) and on-base percentage (.343), while dropping to 22 home runs and 80 RBIs.
 It was his final productive season.
 In the five seasons from 1969 to 1973, he averaged 30 home runs and 85 RBIs.

 After three All-Star seasons at first base from 1971 to 1973, San Diego moved Colbert to left field after acquiring Willie McCovey in 1974.
-Colbert had agreed to the acquistition, and was also willing to move in the batting order from the cleanup position to fifth to accommodate McCovey.
+Colbert had agreed to the acquisition, and was also willing to move in the batting order from the cleanup position to fifth to accommodate McCovey.
 Colbert struggled that season, shuffling between left field and first base while dealing with nagging injuries.
 He began having problems with his back, suffering from a congenital condition caused by degeneration of his vertebrae.
 After his batting average fell to .207, the Padres traded Colbert to the Detroit Tigers for Ed Brinkman, Bob Strampe, and Dick Sharon in a three-team deal on November 18, 1974, that involved Brinkman also being sent to the St. Louis Cardinals for Sonny Siebert, Alan Foster, and Rich Folkers.
 Danny Breeden went from the Padres to the Cardinals to subsequently complete the transactions.
 After batting .147 with four home runs and 18 RBIs in 45 games, the Tigers sold Colbert's contract to the Montreal Expos on June 15, 1975.
 He spent much of 1976 in the minor leagues before resurfacing very briefly with the Oakland Athletics at the end of the season.
 He attended spring training with the expansion Toronto Blue Jays in 1977, but back problems forced his retirement at 30.